Miss Trans Global: History

-The exclusion of transgender contestants in pageantry
+The exclusion of trans women contestants from female pageantry

 In 2019, transgender pageant winner Anita Green filed a suit against Miss United States LLC on the grounds of gender identity discrimination.
 Green entered a franchise of Miss United States after participating in Miss Earth United States, but was refused entry because of the competition rule which states that only a 'natural born female is allowed to participate.
-A federal court dismissed a Green's discrimination case against the pageant.
+A federal court dismissed Green's discrimination case against the pageant.